Another Look at Prime Numbers

 Not bad for reorganizing existing data, eh?
 Similarly, we can imagine putting the primes (numerical "elements") into a table.
 But there's a problem.

 Nobody knows what the table looks like!
-Primes are infinite and appear at random.
-We've tried for centuries to find a pattern, but we can't.
+Primes are infinite and although we've tried for centuries to find a pattern, we can't.
 We have no idea where the gaps are or when the next prime is coming.
 (That's not quite true -- there's interesting hypotheses and conjectures, but the riddle is not solved).

 But we won't cry about it, breaking our pencil and sobbing home.
 You and I are going to make use of the primes even though we don't know every detail.